-Belmont Cattle & Hunting Ranch is situated in the northwest corner of Nebraska, this 993-acre ranch is comprised of high nutrient native grass pasture, Ponderosa Pine, rolling hills and deep canyons that provide excellent habitat for mule deer, whitetail deer, elk, turkey and other native wildlife.
-There is a small field of cultivated cropland in CRP.
+Belmont Cattle & Hunting Ranch is situated in the northwest corner of Nebraska, this 982-acre +/- ranch is comprised of high nutrient native grass pasture, Ponderosa Pine, rolling hills and deep canyons that provide excellent habitat for mule deer, whitetail deer, elk, turkey and other native wildlife.
+There is a small 50 acre field of cultivated cropland in CRP.
 The ranch is very well watered with one windmill, two electric wells (one shared) and one pond.
+The ranch may be purchase as a whole or divided into north and south parcels.

 Located in Dawes County, Nebraska, 10 miles south of Crawford, Nebraska and two miles west of Highway 71 on West Belmont Road on all weather gravel county roads.
 Chadron, the county seat of Dawes County, is approximately forty miles to the east.
 Scottsbluff is 65 miles to the south and the Black Hills are about 85 miles north.
 The ranch is an easy drive and just a few hours from Denver.